Fairbanks Daily News-Miner

 We have been asked on rare occasion to publish a photograph of a person postmortem.
 The few times the request has been made involves the death of an infant.
 It is the policy of the News-Miner not to publish postmortem photographs on the obituary page.

 Icons: A flag, for U.S. military veterans, may be placed with an obituary at no cost.
-A variety of other icons, including religious and organizational symbols, may be included in obituaries for an additional $10.
 An obituary may include two icons and no photo or one photo and one icon.

 Copyright: All death notices and obituaries become the property of the Fairbanks Daily News-Miner and may be republished in any format.